HERGC: Heterogeneous Experts Representation and Generative Completion for Multimodal Knowledge Graphs: Methodology

+\textbf{LoRA Fine-tuning.} For open-source LLM, We perform fine‑tuning with Low‑Rank Adaptation (LoRA) on a small number of query–answer pairs.
+In this setting, we inject the fused embedding into the LLM via prompt using an adapter layer.
+Thus, the prompt template becomes:

-\textbf{LoRA Fine-tuning.} We fine‑tune open‑source LLMs with Low‑Rank Adaptation (LoRA), using a small number of query–answer pairs.
-This lightweight adaptation teaches the model to follow our completion instruction while largely relying on its pretrained knowledge.
-The injected multimodal embeddings also help guide the LLM toward the correct choice, enabling accurate prediction.
+where $E$ denotes the fused embeddings of $h_q$ and each $e \in C$.
+This lightweight adaptation enables the model to follow our completion instruction while largely relying on its pretrained knowledge.
+The injected multimodal features provide additional grounding signals, guiding the model toward more accurate predictions.